TablePress/TablePress/readme.txt

 == Changelog ==

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.2.5 (January 30, 2024) =

+* *Security fix*: The URL import now properly blocks hosts of cloud providers’ metadata API endpoints to prevent data extraction.
+* When importing a table in the Excel format, floating point numbers are now detected and handled more reliably.
+* The detection of the JSON format when importing a table is now more reliable.
+* The “Copy”, “Export”, and “Delete” buttons/links on a table’s “Edit” screen now work again after a table ID was changed.
+* Error messages when a table could not be found and similar are now shown properly in modern themes.
+* The “Automatic Filtering” feature module now also allows using a slash in the filter term.
+(TablePress Pro and Max only.)
+* The “Debug and Version Information” section was cleaned up and updated with more relevant checks.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

 = Version 2.2.4 (December 11, 2023) =